The fog swirls around my feet as I walk along the edge of the lake. There are shadows, swirling in the mist, light that moves and fades.

 Disgraceful – Something which has brought shame upon someone.

 Grass – Growth.
-I pulled an oracle card just this morning, and the message was growth and the image and word it used was grass.
+I pulled an Oracle card just this morning, and the message was growth and the image and word it used was grass.
 The card and the word seem to be working in my direction around my writing.
-I love a beautiful field of grass, the tenderness of the growth.
+I love a beautiful field of grass, and the tenderness of the growth.

-Initial thoughts–The body of Arthur lies beneath the lake, holding on to the sword of the lady.
+Initial thoughts–The body of Arthur lies beneath the lake, holding onto the sword of the lady.
 He lies in his chainmail and Morgain finds herself orphaned, wandering the shores of the lake, his ghost in the fog.
 She is visited by Lancelot, a ghost himself.
 Perhaps she will enfold him in her arms as she chooses to go to her own death?
 Enfolded by the fog?